gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

            [92] 00000001
 ~~~~~~~~~~~~~~~~

-All options can be obtain when running "hldprint -help"
+All options can be obtain when running "hldprint -help".

 ---------------------------